-Number Course Title Credits Course Category DMS 207 Medical Sonography Clinical I 5 Program Requirement DMS 208 Abdominal and Small Parts Sonography Theory II 4 Program Requirement DMS 209 Medical Sonography Lab II 2 Program Requirement DMS 210 Obstetrical and Gynecological Sonography Theory II 3 Program Requirement
+Number Course Title Credits Course Category DMS 207 Medical Sonography Clinical I 6 Program Requirement DMS 208 Abdominal and Small Parts Sonography Theory II Program Requirement DMS 209 Medical Sonography Lab II 4 2 Program Requirement DMS 210 Obstetrical and Gynecological Sonography Theory II Program Requirement SUMMER SESSION : all coursework is required for all students.
+Number Course Title Credits Course Category DMS 211 DMS 260 Medical Sonography Clinical II 6 Advanced Sonography Seminar 5 Program Requirement Optional Course

-A grade of C or better in all coursework is required for all students.
+1 Must be completed no earlier than five years prior to beginning the DCS program; time requirement may be waived for direct patient care providers with a minimum of a two-year allied health care degree.

-Number Course Title Credits Course Category DMS 211 Medical Sonography Clinical II 5 Program Requirement DMS 260 Advanced Sonography Seminar 1 Optional Course
+2 MTH 165 is recommended.
+MTH 101, 103 or higher with a grade of C or better may be substituted.

-- 1 Must be completed no earlier than five years prior to beginning the DCS program; time requirement may be waived for direct patient care providers with a minimum of a two-year allied health care degree. - 2 MTH 165 is recommended.
-MTH 101, 103 or higher with a grade of C or better may be substituted. - 3 PHY 110 or PHY 121 or higher with a grade of C or better may be substituted. - 4 Every credit hour of sonography lab requires a minimum of 2 hours per week sonography lab practice. - + Students need to choose a course to meet this requirement that also fulfills the World Cultures and Diversity graduation requirement.
+- 3 PHY 110 or PHY 121 or higher with a grade of C or better may be substituted. - 4 Every credit hour of sonography lab requires a minimum of 2 hours per week sonography lab practice. - + Students need to choose a course to meet this requirement that also fulfills the World Cultures and Diversity graduation requirement.
 See full list of AAS General Education Electives. - 5 This course is optional and not required for graduation. - 6 Assignments will be based on site availability.